Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 - Washington State has combined with its opponents to score more than 43.5 points in eight of 11 games this season.

-- Washington's games have gone over 43.5 points in four of 10 chances this season.
+- Washington and its opponents have combined to score more than 43.5 points in four of 10 games this season.

-- The two teams combine to score 49.7 points per game, 6.2 more than the total in this contest.
+- The two teams combine to average 49.7 points per game, 6.2 more than the total in this contest.

-- These two squads surrender a combined 46.4 points per game, 2.9 more than this contest's over/under.
+- The 46.4 points per game these two squads have surrendered to opponents this season are 2.9 more than the 43.5 total in this contest.

 - The 49.5 PPG average total in Huskies games this season is 6.0 points more than this game's over/under.